knuckleswtf/pastel-js/README.md

 You can add little highlighted warnings and notes using the `<aside>` tag and either of the classes "notice", "warning", or "success".

 ## Integrations
-- [Scribe](https://github.com/knuckleswtf/scribe-js): Generate documentation for your Laravel API from your codebase.
+- [Scribe](https://github.com/knuckleswtf/scribe-js): Generate documentation for your Express/ API from your codebase.

 ## Todo
 - Custom favicon support
-- Custom templates
+- Customizable output templates